CSCfi/csc-user-guide/docs/data/sensitive-data/r-in-sd-desktop.md

 In the request, indicate that you wish that the SD Desktop software installation help tools would be made available for your project.
 You must also include to the message the  **Project identifier string** of your project.

-You can check this random string for example in the https://sd-connect.csc.fi service.
+You can check this random string for example in the [SD Connect service](https://sd-conenct.csc.fi).
 There you find the Project Identifier in the **User information** view.